What Is Love Bombing?

 Love Bombing vs. Genuine Enthusiasm

 Not every attentive or affectionate person is love bombing.
-The difference lies in:
+The difference becomes clear when you compare the two side by side:

 What to Do If You're Being Love Bombed